dhyeynala/pet-voice-notes/README.md

 *Solution*: Implemented a caching system that stores recent data for 30 minutes.
 Repeated requests now return instantly and API costs were reduced by approximately 67%.

-**Problem 2: Unstructured speech-to-text output**
-When testing with my neighbor's dog observations, I realized Google's speech API returns raw transcripts as continuous text blocks.
+**Problem 2: Unstructured speech-to-text output** During initial testing, I realized Google's speech API returns raw transcripts as continuous text blocks.
 If someone said "Max was limping today but ate his dinner fine," I got exactly that - no structure or useful health data extraction.

 *Solution*: I process the transcript through OpenAI to extract relevant information and categorize it by type (medical observations, daily activity, feeding patterns, etc.).